 At its most basic level, our pitching WAR calculation requires only overall Runs Allowed (both earned and unearned) and Innings Pitched.
-Since we are trying to measure the value of the pitcher's performance to his team, we start with this runs allowed and then from there adjust that number to put the runs into a more accurate context.
+Since we are trying to measure the value of the pitcher's performance to his team, we start with his runs allowed and then adjust that number to put the runs into a more accurate context.

 Once we have the pitcher's runs allowed and innings, we set about figuring out what an average pitcher would have done if placed in the same setting as the pitcher we are studying.